Sohel-Sheikh-Dev/Sohel-Sheikh-Dev/README.md

 - 🌱 I’m currently learning Android Development
 - 👯 I’m looking to collaborate with other Developers
-- ⚡ Fun fact: I love to watch web-series
+- ⚡ Fun fact: I am into Anime

 <br />